 This is a simple, fun way to grill veggies.

 You can buy tahini that is raw or roasted.
 I prefer the raw style for eating as a dressing or dip.
-But for this recipe it doesn’t matter what kind you use or prefer as it will be cooked anyway.
-Sesame seeds have high levels of amino acids, antioxidants and vitamin E. Roasted sesame seed tahini has a deeper, nuttier flavor but may go rancid faster than raw tahini.
+But for this recipe it doesn’t matter what kind you prefer as it will be cooked anyway.
+Sesame seeds have high levels of amino acids, antioxidants, and vitamin E. Roasted sesame seed tahini has a deeper, nuttier flavor but may go rancid faster than raw tahini.
 It’s a good idea to keep tahini in the refrigerator in either case.

-This recipe yields 3-6 servings of vegetables.
+This recipe yields 3 to 6 servings of vegetables.

 To make the marinade: